MYANMAR TRAVEL GUIDE CONTENTS

 Naturally, one of the main highlights for any visit to Myanmar is to see the sunrise over the temples in Bagan.
 Regardless if you plan to watch the sunrise from a hot air balloon or simply from the many scenic viewpoints, this experience is pure magic and is something I highly recommend doing when in Myanmar.
 If you’re confused as to which temples to go to, check out our detailed guide to the best temples in Bagan.

 If you’re looking for other things to do in Myanmar, check out our Myanmar bucket list guide as well as our two-week Myanmar itinerary which takes you through the best things to see and do in this country.
-While there are plenty of cities and villages around Myanmar, some people also opt to visit the coastal areas, exploring some pretty untouched beaches in Myanmar.
+While there are plenty of cities and villages around Myanmar, some people also opt to visit the coastal areas, exploring some pretty untouched beaches in Myanmar, including the famous Ngapali Beach.

 What to Eat in Myanmar